hpcleuven/VscDocumentation/source/jobs/job_submission.rst

 The file name can (and usually will) be a template.
 It can contain replacement symbols preceded by a % that allow to use the job ID etc. in the name of the file to ensure unique file names.
 The most useful of such symbols is ``%j`` which will be replaced by the unique job ID.
-A full list of replacement symbols can be found in `the sbatch manual page <https://slurm.schedmd.com/sbatch.html>`_.
+A full list of replacement symbols can be found in the `sbatch manual page`_.

 Sending mail at specific events
 -------------------------------